 Micron also makes so-called Nand flash memory, chips used to store data in smartphones, which declined in price by an average of 5 percent, the company said.

 Micron shares slipped to $5.95 after the report.
-They had risen (MU)1.3 percent to $6.02 at the close in New York.
+They had risen (MU:US)1.3 percent to $6.02 at the close in New York.
 The stock has lost 4.4 percent this year.

 In July, Micron agreed to acquire bankrupt Elpida Memory Inc. for 200 billion yen ($2.57 billion).
 The transaction is aimed at grabbing control of more supply and making it better able to take on industry leader Samsung Electronics Co. as well as South Korea’s SK Hynix Inc. Elpida, the last Japanese maker of computer-memory chips, sought bankruptcy protection in February after losses left it unable to pay debts.

 The slowing of expansion plans by the memory-chip industry and elimination of another competitor when Micron completes the takeover of Elpida will improve prices next year as demand and supply are better aligned, Doug Freedman, an analyst at RBC Capital Markets, wrote in a research note.

 To contact the reporters on this story: Ian King in San Francisco at firstname.lastname@example.org; Ryan Faughnder in New York at email@example.com